Time for Patients to Speak Up

 “…Nurses meet family members at a designated point of entry after connecting with them on the phone if a patient appears to be nearing end of life… Nurses walk people to the patient’s room and educate them on the correct personal protection equipment (PPE) that they are required to wear, which includes masks, double gloves, gowns, and face shields.
 In the room, the nurse acts as both a support system and a barrier to ensure PPE is correctly worn and all safety protocols are carefully followed...

 “Nurses are busy providing clinical care for these very complex patients, yes,” said Catherine O’Keefe, director of the critical care and progressive care units at Virginia Mason.
 “But families are always our patients, as well.
 We value their presence, and we want to do everything we can to help them.”

 Today, May 1st, it appears we’re beginning to get our arms around the challenges of containment and mitigation.
 We’re making gains in availability of testing, PPE and hospital capacity.
 We’re expediting trials of vaccines and treatments.
-As states begin to re-open businesses, isn't it a logical time to put the no-visitor policy on hospitals’ radar?
+As states begin to re-open businesses, isn't it a logical time to put the no-visitor policy back on hospitals’ radar?
 Some will embrace the opportunity as soon as they can safely do so, knowing the love, attention and advocacy of family is both healing to patients and an asset to care.
 Others may not.